 Sadly James was only able to live from the 15th February 1942 to 9th May 1943, as the conditions were so harsh and they were all so badly treated, so their stories must not be forgotten for the sacrifice they made for us.

-His family, of course remembered him with love, as they added his name to the War memorial for his name to be remembered for perpetuity.
+His family, of course remembered him with love, as they added his name to the War memorial for his name to be remembered for perpetuity, his name was also added to the Penyffordd and Penymynydd WW2 War Memorial which is located in War Memorial Institute.

 I believe that May Louisa remarried, but never forgot James as his inscription tells us, on the 12th February 1949 at Christ Church, Rhesycae to William Wynne JONES, 43, Widower, Steelworker, 15, Crossings, Penyffordd, Chester, Walter JONES (deceased), Publican & May Louisa ELLIS, 33, Widow, Miner’s Arms, Resycae, Witnesses:- Samuel TUDOR & Nellie TUDOR.